LOVE, LAUGHTER

 IT’S NOT A BIG THING IN LIFE

-‘It’s like having in your back pocket an understanding and wise parent whom you can consult at any time.’
-Tamara Teeger
+‘It’s like having in your back pocket an

 It started as a series of writings meant for his grandchildren, but he gave an early draft to a friend’s granddaughter who was starting university.
-It had such a positive effect on her that she believed that it should be for grandchildren the world over and their parents and grandparents.
-Hence the publication of this book.
-In a world of algorithms and artificial intelligence, this timeless and universal common sense guide bridges the gap between the generations.
+It had such a positive effect on her that she believed that it should be for grandchildren the world over, and their parents and grandparents.
+Hence, the publication of this book.
+In a world of algorithms and artificial intelligence, this timeless and universal common-sense guide bridges the gap between the generations.
 It recognises that all the ubiquitous tech in the world doesn’t change basic human emotions that have been around since time immemorial.

 About the author

 Arnie Witkin is a speechwriter, public speaking coach, executive coach, mentor, and author.
-He has been married for 50 years, has two sons and six grandchildren.

 Arnie was born in Johannesburg in 1944.
 He studied accountancy at the University of the Witwatersrand (Wits) and was a keen sportsman.
 After a successful business career in investment and private equity in South Africa and London, he retired from active business in 2004 due to ill health caused by cancer.
 He continues to mentor young entrepreneurs and teach people how to speak in public, writing speeches as required.

 Arrnie started writing It’s Not a Big Thing in Life in 2018.
 The book shows his vulnerability and his strategies for coping with life’s troubles and triumphs.
-‘It is a “how to” book’, he says ‘based on action’.
+“It is a ‘how to’ book, he says, “based on action”.

 Read more about Arnie Witkin